JonatanRasmussen/JonatanRasmussen.github.io/projects_main.md

 The following is my most influential projects, fully released and *publicly used by thousands of people.*

 **DTU Course Browser website**: A highly popular course analysis tool.
-I webscrabed all public DTU course data and made a website with advanced search filters and grade/evaluation statistics that are otherwise unavailable on the official DTU website.
+I webscrabed all public DTU course data and made a website with advanced search filters and grade/evaluation statistics that are otherwise unavailable via official DTU websites.

 - [Github repository](https://github.com/JonatanRasmussen) | [Live website](https://dtucourseanalyzer.pythonanywhere.com/)
 - *The site receives daily traffic and is kind of a big deal – as of April 2025, [my website announcement post](https://www.reddit.com/r/DTU/comments/1eb9rgv/im_launching_my_dtu_course_analyzer_website_a/) is the [top post of all-time](https://www.reddit.com/r/DTU/top/?sort=top&t=all) on reddit.com/r/DTU (a forum with daily submissions, created in 2011).*